No more homeless pets is our goal and our passion.

 spay/neuter services to the public.
 We’re happy to say we help more than 50,000 animals a year through our spay/neuter surgeries, vaccine wellness

 clinics, microchips and adoption services.
-We have sterilized over 125,000 cats and dogs since we opened and over 24,000 in 2015 alone; preventing
+We have sterilized over 125,000 cats and dogs since we formed and nearly 25,000 in 2015 alone; preventing

 hundreds of thousands of unwanted litters ending up in shelters and euthanized.
 We offer special programs and Trap-Neuter-Return (TNR) training to the

 public to assist with the homeless cat population.